-In \autoref{tbl:size:vs:comp}, the number of terms in the open-source molecular Hamiltonians systems ($\leq 46$) is significantly smaller than the challenge Hamiltonians ones ($\geq 54k$), even after compression, the open-source molecular Hamiltonians systems was still much smaller on average.
+In \autoref{tbl:size:vs:comp}, the number of terms in the open-source molecular Hamiltonian systems ($\leq 46$) is smaller by several orders of magnitude compared to the challenge Hamiltonians ($\geq 54k$).
+Even after compression, the open-source molecular Hamiltonians systems were still much smaller on average.
 This suggests that these systems may differ to some extent.

-The results in \autoref{fig:tabl:hyperparams:adapt} suggest that the optimisation opted to (sometimes) lower the performance of each iteration, resulting in less precise results per iteration but using more iterations overall by reducing (sometimes) sampling shots and increasing the atol, coeff\_cutoff and iter\_max.
-However, when the optimisation predicted both iter\_max and sampling\_shots at maximum values, ignoring their correlation, the execution was capped, resulting in fewer iterations in practice.

-The results in \autoref{fig:tabl:hyperparams:qcels} show that the optimisation favoured increasing the number of large coefficients (except for 20qubits\_01 and 20qubits\_03) using larger ham\_cutoff values and hence leaving fewer small coefficients.
-Further, the optimisation selected higher values for n\_z and delta\_t, with no clear preference for alpha.
+The next section examines the differences in the percentage of error achieved by each system, both with and without optimised hyperparameters, and in relation to their sizes.